100mslive/100ms-docs/common/faq.md

 ### How do I get started with integrating video functionality to my website using 100ms?

-You can get started with our [video conferecing example](./../examples/video-conferencing-starter-kit) to see a live demo.
+You can get started with our [video conferencing example](./../examples/video-conferencing-starter-kit) to see a live demo.
 You can also clone the [100ms-web sample app](https://github.com/100mslive/100ms-web) to see how you can extend and customize as per your needs.

 Meanwhile, check our [docs](/javascript/v2/features/integration) to explore information about various features and capabilities supported on the platform.

-### Do you have any live demo app with some deafult UI to check how live video/audio functionality works on your platform?
+### Do you have any live demo app with some default UI to check how live video/audio functionality works on your platform?

 Yes, you can get started with one of our examples from [here](./../examples).
 You can also sign up for a 100ms account to access the [dashboard](https://dashboard.100ms.live/).